-Global Suburbanisms does foundational research in four areas.
-The MCRI’s three conceptual components – governance, land and infrastructure – are developed through workshops and joint state of the art literature reviews.
-It is our intention to broaden and deepen our understanding of these conceptual areas through a interdisciplinary, multi-linguistic, multi-experiential conversation among team members.
-The team leads for these projects are Pierre Hamel, Richard Harris and Pierre Filion respectively.
-Through this process, we develop a common language, approach and methodology, which aspire to be post-colonial and critical in the ways in which they describe, explain and analyze global suburbanisms.
-In addition, our Universal Benchmarking project produces fundamental data from large metropolitan areas across Canada, in order to quantify and map the spread of suburbanization in the country.
-This study, led by Markus Moos, is meant to provide both a comprehensive image of this process in Canada, using innovative categories and methods, and to produce a suggested blueprint for similar studies in other countries and regions.
+Global Suburbanisms conducted foundational research in four areas.
+The MCRI’s three conceptual components – governance, land and infrastructure – were developed through workshops and state of the art literature reviews.
+It was our intention to broaden and deepen our understanding of these conceptual areas through a interdisciplinary, multi-linguistic, multi-experiential conversation among team members.
+The team leads for these projects were Pierre Hamel, Richard Harris and Pierre Filion respectively.
+Through this process, we developed a common language, approach and methodology, which aspired to be post-colonial and critical in the ways in which they described, explained and analyzed global suburbanisms.
+In addition, our Universal Benchmarking project produced fundamental data from large metropolitan areas across Canada, in order to quantify and map the spread of suburbanization in the country.
+This study, led by Markus Moos, provided a comprehensive image of these processes in Canada and produced a blueprint for similar studies in other countries and regions.